Tai-Rocha/LUH2_Data/index.md

 <img style="float: right;" src="https://user-images.githubusercontent.com/11633554/116018875-5d9e9800-a619-11eb-858f-05daa50d0cdc.png" width="630"><br /><br />

 Figure 1.
-Maps of forested primary lan states for 2020 and 2100 as originally provided by the Land-Use Harmonization project.
+Maps of forested primary land states for 2020 and 2100 as originally provided by the Land-Use Harmonization project.
 State values range from 0 to 1, roughly representing the likelihood that the pixel is occupied by the land use/land cover class.
 All other states have this structure.<br /><br /><br />

 <img src="https://user-images.githubusercontent.com/11633554/115323712-fd15e380-a15e-11eb-9ac7-a3d58178f6cd.png" width="630"><br />